Web Application Development

 One of the first things you need to do once you decide to create a web app is to assemble a team.
 Perhaps you have an in-house team at your company that is capable of delivering this project—if that’s the case for you, you can move on to the next steps of this guide.

-This is an appealing option because partnering up with an external web development team is much quicker than building your own.
+This is an appealing option because partnering up with an external web app development team is much quicker than building your own.
 The risk you’re facing, however, is that the team you end up choosing turns out not to be the right fit for your needs.
 Of course, this risk can be mitigated: look for reviews, verify teams’ references, and always have an introductory meeting/call to assess a given team’s fit.

-Once you have decided whether you want to hire new team members or deliver this project with an outsourced web development team, it’s time to start shaping your product.
+Once you have decided whether you want to hire new team members or deliver this project with an outsourced web app development team, it’s time to start shaping your product.
 The process recommended by us starts with drafting the foundations: determining your business goal and outlining the main deliverables.

 Approaching product development with answers to these questions is very helpful.
 Even if your initial idea was somewhat vague, for instance, building “the next Uber” or “Tinder for clothes”, now you have more details about your future product.